 We can tell you if you're eligible for some help to arrange and pay for this service when you get a social care assessment.
 If you've had an assessment and are already receiving some services, contact your social worker or call us on (01226) 775023.

 If you're arranging and paying for your own support we can visit you to talk about the suitability of the scheme for you and how much it'll cost.

 Becoming a shared lives carer

 Being a shared lives carer is very rewarding.
-As our scheme's growing we're actively seeking new carers who are able to support individuals on a short or long term basis, for day support and sessional support.
+As our scheme's growing we're actively seeking new carers.
+We need people who are able to support individuals on a short or long term basis, for day support and sessional support.